jiahaubai/CAPM/README.md

   ```
   python my_verify_stride.py [input the net]
   ```
   There are 4 nets can be chosen : ```smallNet, variant_smallNet, largeNet, variant_largeNet```.
 The difference between original nets, e.g., smallNet, and variant nets, e.g., variant_smallNet, is the setting of maxpool.
-In original net, kernel size and stride should be equal; however, in variant net, the kernel size and stride are without any restrictions.
+In original net, kernel size and stride are set equally; however, in variant net, the kernel size and stride do not have any setting restrictions.

   * ```smallNet```  and  ```variant_smallNet``` : are trained on the MNIST dataset.
   * ```largeNet```  and  ```variant_smallNet``` : are trained on the CIFAR 10 dataset.